randheersinghtomar/Devops/AWS/04-EBS.md

 → **<ins>Instance storage</ins>** -  Ephemeral disks that come with an EC2 instance (data is lost when instance stops)

-(It is like giving water bottles to each)

 ```text
                     EC2 instance